richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/AITE.md

 # Automatic Input Triage Engine (AITE)

-AITE je modul SIRIUS LOCAL AI ALFA, ktorý automaticky rozpoznáva typ vstupu a smeruje ho do správnej kategórie bez potreby otázok alebo potvrdení.
+AITE is a module of SIRIUS LOCAL AI ALFA that automatically detects the type of input and routes it to the correct category without requiring questions or confirmations.

 ---

-## 1. Účel modulu
+## 1. Module Purpose
-AITE zabezpečuje, že AI okamžite pochopí, čo používateľ vložil, stiahol alebo odoslal, a správne to zatriedi:
+AITE ensures that the AI immediately understands what the user inserted, downloaded, or provided, and classifies it correctly:

-- text → textové úložisko
+- text → text storage
-- foto / obrázok → galéria (media storage)
+- photo / image → gallery (media storage)
-- aplikácia / inštalačný súbor → sekcia aplikácií
+- application / installer → applications section

 ---

-## 2. Funkcie modulu
+## 2. Module Functions

-### 2.1 Automatická detekcia typu vstupu
+### 2.1 Automatic Input Type Detection
-AITE rozpoznáva:
+AITE recognizes:
-- čistý text
+- plain text
-- obrázky (png, jpg, jpeg, webp, gif)
+- images (png, jpg, jpeg, webp, gif)
-- aplikácie (exe, msi, zip, apk, dmg)
+- applications (exe, msi, zip, apk, dmg)
-- dokumenty (pdf, docx, txt) – voliteľné rozšírenie
+- documents (pdf, docx, txt) – optional extension

-### 2.2 Routing (smerovanie)
+### 2.2 Routing
-Podľa typu vstupu AITE rozhodne:
+Based on the input type, AITE decides:
-- kam súbor patrí
+- where the file belongs
-- aké metadáta sa majú uložiť
+- what metadata should be stored
-- ktorý modul má prevziať ďalšie spracovanie
+- which module should handle further processing

-### 2.3 Integrácia s ostatnými modulmi
+### 2.3 Integration with Other Modules
-AITE spolupracuje s:
+AITE cooperates with:
-- FS-AGENT (práca so súbormi)
+- FS‑AGENT (file operations)
-- CME-MEM (kontextová pamäť)
+- CME‑MEM (context memory)
-- Workflow Tracker (predikcia ďalších krokov)
+- Workflow Tracker (next‑step prediction)

 ---

-## 3. Architektúra modulu
+## 3. Module Architecture

-### 3.1 Komponenty
+### 3.1 Components
-- **InputClassifier** – rozpoznáva typ vstupu
+- **InputClassifier** – detects the input type
-- **InputRouter** – rozhoduje, kam sa má vstup uložiť
+- **InputRouter** – decides where the input should be stored
-- **MetadataBuilder** – vytvára metadáta pre ďalšie moduly
+- **MetadataBuilder** – generates metadata for other modules
-- **AITEController** – hlavná riadiaca vrstva
+- **AITEController** – main control layer

-### 3.2 Tok spracovania
+### 3.2 Processing Flow
-1. Používateľ vloží text / obrázok / súbor
+1. User inserts text / image / file
-2. InputClassifier určí typ
+2. InputClassifier determines the type
-3. InputRouter vyberie cieľový modul
+3. InputRouter selects the target module
-4. FS-AGENT vykoná presun / uloženie
+4. FS‑AGENT performs the move / save
-5. CME-MEM uloží kontext
+5. CME‑MEM stores context
-6. Workflow Tracker ponúkne ďalší krok
+6. Workflow Tracker suggests the next step

 ---

-## 4. Budúce rozšírenia
+## 4. Future Extensions
-- OCR pre automatické čítanie textu z obrázkov
+- OCR for automatic text extraction from images
-- detekcia videí
+- video detection
-- kategorizácia dokumentov podľa obsahu
+- document categorization based on content
-- automatické tagovanie médií
+- automatic media tagging

 ---

-## 5. Stav modulu
+## 5. Module Status
-ALFA – definícia, návrh, príprava implementácie.
+ALPHA – definition, design, and implementation preparation.